Jercik/gh-feedback/slash-command/process-feedback.md

 # Output

-Summary of actions taken: items processed, fixes made, disagreements explained, and any items left awaiting clarification.
+Brief summary of actions taken: items processed (by id), fixes made (with commit SHA), disagreements (with evidence), and any items left awaiting clarification.